 As we looked at House Humidifier FAQ’s last week, we learned there are a host of issues during an Indiana winter caused from dry air in your home.
 Health problems associated with cold and allergies can be frustrating and painful.
 Dry skin can be annoying and have many costs associated with trying to counteract it.
-And lets not forget, the moisture that comes from floors and furniture can potentially damage expensive investments.
+And let’s not forget, the moisture that comes from floors and furniture can potentially damage expensive investments.
 Thankfully a whole house humidifier can be a solution for the issues above.
 Read on for more information on three types of Whole House Humidifiers.

 Depending on the construction of your home and your specific needs, the type and size of the humidification solution will look different.
 However, the three main types of whole house humidifiers are:

 Run and operate independent of your HVAC system.
 Steam humidifiers are a great solution for non-conditioned spaces or homes without forced air systems.
 The Aprilaire and Honeywell systems, which are both offered by Homesense, can work in homes up to 6,200 ft. sq.